Jewish People's and Peretz Schools: Modern history

 Except for the Peretz Schools' continued stress of Yiddish over Hebrew, by the 1920s the overall philosophy, educational objectives and pedagogical approaches of the Peretz and Jewish People's Schools were essentially the same.
 Still, despite the efforts that were made to reunite the schools beginning in the 1920s, ideological differences prevented the Peretz and Jewish People's Schools from merging for half a century.
 In 1971, financial necessity (as well as the retirement of their two long-term principals) led to the merger of the Jewish People's School and the Peretz Schools.
 The unified educational system created Bialik High School a year later, offering a comprehensive curriculum of both secular and Jewish education for secondary students.

 In 2003, the elementary school's Wavell and Van Horne branches were consolidated and the Wavell location sold.
 A merger of JPPS–Bialik schools with UTT–Herzliah was announced in February 2011, but was soon rejected.
-JPPS–Bialik decided in 2016 to sell the elementary school's building on Van Horne and move its elementary students to the Bialik High School campus in Côte Saint-Luc, due to declining enrolment.
+In 2016, JPPS–Bialik announced the sale of its elementary school building on Van Horne Avenue to the Donald Berman Yaldei Developmental Center.
+The decision was made in response to declining enrollment, prompting the relocation of elementary students to the Bialik High School campus in Côte Saint-Luc.
+Before the winter break of that year, students packed the contents of their desks into boxes.
+Upon returning in the new year, they unpacked their belongings at their new campus.

+COVID-19 measures

+On March 13, 2020, in response to the COVID-19 pandemic, the Government of Quebec ordered all schools in the province, including JPPS–Bialik, to close for 14 days as a precautionary measure.
+The school administration closely monitored the public health situation in coordination with Federation CJA, MEES, and other Jewish day schools.
+As per the province's directive, all in-person classes and scheduled programs at JPPS–Bialik were suspended effective immediately.
+The initial closure was set until March 27, 2020, but was later extended.
+To mitigate disruptions to learning, Bialik High School students transitioned to online classes beginning March 17, 2020.

+In August 2020, JPPS–Bialik introduced a hybrid learning model, combining in-person and online instruction.
+The school also implemented class bubbles, limiting interactions between student groups to reduce potential COVID-19 transmission.
+By August 2021, JPPS–Bialik had returned to full-time in-person learning and discontinued the use of class bubbles, aligning with updated provincial public health guidelines.